dwmontgomery/cpu_temps/README.md

 Note that the above sample output file is for a single core.
 There will be three similar outputs files for the other remaining cores.

+Output files are saved to the /output directory.
+If the directory does not exist, then it is created.